vadim-vainshtein/JavaOnline/strings/regex/README.md

 Write a parser that allows to sequentially return the contents of the nodes and their types (opening tag, closing tag, content of the tag, tag without body).
 Don't use any ready-made xml-parsers.

+Implemented a class SimpleXMLParser, using a class Node to store the tree of XML nodes and a class Tag to analyze the tags.